rohit-ambre/superduperdb-website/pitch.md

 ### The SuperDuperDB core codebase will be open sourced under Apache License 2.0

 - Companies will be able to deploy their AI and models in a unified way in their own data centers.
-- Their entire stack will be transparent and no longer locked in behind SAAS and cloud providers.
+- Their entire stack will be transparent and no longer locked in behind SaaS and cloud providers.

 ---

-## e-Commerce AI
+## Example: with SuperDuperDB instantly deploy a full-stack of e-Commerce AI

+(*Write e-commerce stuff in the boxes*)

 ![center w:950](images/cycle-linear-e-commerce.svg)

 ---

-## SuperDuperDB enables a range of well tested business models
+## SuperDuperDB enables a variety of well tested business models

 - Tiered managed cloud service
 - On premises solution with technical support